BIRD-Laboratories/MLPScaling/README.md

 ## 11/29/24
 15:49 PST I have taken an extremely long break. near the start of the readme I will add some documentation and methodology.

+## 12/01/24
+02:28 PST, this morning i will create a slim script callee eval.py to eval all my models.

+I am getting slighlty concerned about my tough draft deadline.